Clover and Dynavax Announce Commercial Supply Agreement of Dynavax's CpG 1018 Adjuvant for Clover's COVID-19 Vaccine Candidate

 About Clover Biopharmaceuticals

-We are a global clinical-stage biotechnology company committed to developing novel vaccines and biologic therapeutic candidates to address the world's most life-threatening diseases and public health threats.
-The Trimer-Tag© technology is a product development platform for the creation of novel vaccines and biologic therapies.
-We have leveraged our Trimer-Tag© technology platform to become a COVID-19 vaccine developer and potentially one of the first companies to commercialize a protein-based COVID-19 vaccine globally through the COVAX Facility.
+Clover Biopharmaceuticals is a global clinical-stage biotechnology company committed to developing novel vaccines and biologic therapeutic candidates to address the world's most life-threatening diseases and public health threats.
+The Trimer-Tag© technology platform is a product development platform for the creation of novel vaccines and biologic therapies.
+We have leveraged the Trimer-Tag© technology platform to become a COVID-19 vaccine developer and potentially one of the first companies to commercialize a protein-based COVID-19 vaccine globally through the COVAX Facility.
 For more information, please visit our website: www.cloverbiopharma.com and follow the company on LinkedIn.

 Clover Forward-looking Statements